allegro/allegro.tech/_posts/2015-12-04-dc5-great-adventure.md

 ##The peak

 Spring of 2015 will be remembered as very busy time.
 We had two months only to fully equip the new DC and make it operational.
-The first task was to perform tests of structured cabling, solve any problems that may occur and then install and make the core network operational, rack by rack.
+The first task was to perform tests of structured cabling, solve any problems that might occur and then install and make the core network operational, rack by rack.
 Installation, tests, and shipment did not go as smoothly as expected, but all problems were resolved quickly and the progress was noticeable.
 DC2 devices were delivered twice a week to be installed in racks immediately right after arrival.
 The delivered devices were made operational the next day.
 New hardware we ordered earlier was stored in a stockroom and installed in racks simultaneously.
 All